eternalai-org/truly-open-ai/README.md

 # Eternal AI (EAI)

+The Eternal AI protocol is the decentralized AI layer of the new internet.
+It is designed to give any blockchain an AI superpower.

-**Eternal AI is a decentralized operating system for AI agents**.
-Its kernel is a suite of Solidity smart contracts that together create a trustless onchain runtime for AI agents to live onchain.
+The protocol is implemented as a set of smart contracts that can be easily deployed on any blockchain to create a trustless, permissionless, and censorship-resistant onchain AI kernel.

 Eternal AI was originally developed for [decentralized AI agents on Bitcoin](https://x.com/punk3700/status/1870757446643495235).
 However, the design is versatile enough to power other blockchains as well.

-Join us in building a truly open AI environment for AI agents that is permissionless, censorship-resistant, and unstoppable.
+Join us in building AI-powered blockchains.

 # Get started